Sugar plantations in the Caribbean: Slavery

 The Europeans forced the indigenous peoples of various Caribbean islands to provide the physical labor necessary for the production of sugarcane.
-The indigenous populations of the Caribbean were decimated by illness after initial colonization and were left with few numbers.
-In order to continue production for the crop, Europeans first transported indentured servants, mostly from Ireland and Britain, African slaves were introduced to the islands shortly after through the Trans-Atlantic slave trade.
-The time at which this happened varies from island to island.
+The indigenous populations were decimated by violence and illness after initial colonization introduced diseases that were foreign and deadly to native inhabitants.
+In order to continue production of the crop, Europeans first transported indentured servants, mostly from Ireland and Britain; African slaves were introduced to the islands shortly after through the Trans-Atlantic slave trade, benefitting from the already extensive investement that European colonial empires had placed in it.
+The time at which this happened varies from island to island depending on available indigenous labor and the attrition that they and the indentured servants suffered.

 Sugarcane harvesting during the time of colonization in the Caribbean was a labor-intensive process.
 Firstly, it was harvested by hand, and the sucrose inside needed to be harvested quickly to not be spoiled.
 To extract the juice, it must be chopped, ground, pressed, pounded, or soaked in liquid before it is heated.
 Once heated, the liquids evaporate until only the crystals remain.
 Each step is labor-intensive and requires technical knowledge and skill.
 These tasks were performed by enslaved individuals until emancipation.